davidt22/docker-image-lamp/README.md

 First steps for a local project
 -------------------------------
 1- Clone this repository into your local machine

 2- Run in console in same directory of Dockerfile:

-    2.1- >> sudo docker build -t davidt22/lamp .   #This compiles the Dockerfile into a image with all instructions 2.2- >> sudo docker run -tid -v /YOUR/LOCAL/ROUTE/PROJECT:/var/www --name davidt22_lamp davidt22/lamp #This executes a new instance(container) of your image
+    2.1- >> sudo docker build -t davidt22/lamp .   #This compiles the Dockerfile into a image with all instructions

+    2.2- >> sudo docker run -tid -v /YOUR/LOCAL/ROUTE/PROJECT:/var/www --name davidt22_lamp davidt22/lamp #This executes a new instance(container) of your image

-    2.3- >> sudo docker exec -ti davidt22_lamp bash #This access into the container via bash 2.4- Modify the virtualhost by the name you choose using this 2.4.1- >> nano /etc/apache2/sites-avaliable/000-default.conf
+    2.3- >> sudo docker exec -ti davidt22_lamp bash #This access into the container via bash

+    2.4- Modify the virtualhost by the name you choose using this

+        2.4.1- >> nano /etc/apache2/sites-avaliable/000-default.conf

         2.4.2- Change the ServerName by yours

         2.4.3- >>sudo apache2 restart/reload # restart apache

-        2.4.4- Obtain the IP of the container with >> ifconfig 2.4.4- In your local /etc/hosts file add map the IP with a name like: 172.17.0.9    www.myproject.local
+        2.4.4- Obtain the IP of the container with >> ifconfig

+        2.4.5- In your local /etc/hosts file add map the IP with a name like: 172.17.0.9    www.myproject.local

+   REMEMBER TO STOP YOUR APACHE2 AND MYSQL LOCAL IF YOU HAVE INSTALLED IT PREVIOUSLY ¡¡